gogospurs/crazy_keyboards-lab1-variant-3/README.md

   - Initial

 - 24.04.2022 - 1
-  - fix some problem
+  - fix some bugs
     - rename test file from the mutable_test to binary_tree_mutable_test.
     - add PBT to some test module.
     - modify the mconcat function to mutable version, and modify correspondding test.
-    - make sure the map function won't be the source of undifined behavior.
+    - modify the map function to make sure it won't be the source of undifined behavior.
+    - fix the other bugs result from the above modifies